ploomber/doc/doc/user-guide/cli.md

 ## Configure an existing project

-If you want to deploy an existing project run the `init` command with the `--from-existing` flag:
+If you want to deploy an existing project, run the `init` command with the `--from-existing` flag:

 ```sh
 ploomber-cloud init --from-existing
 ```

+This command will:

-This will prompt you to choose from a list of your existing projects.
+1. Prompt you to choose from a list of your existing projects.
+2. Create a new directory named after your project ID (e.g., `./cool-tree-1860/`).
+3. Download the project files into this new directory.

-Upon your choice, the command will generate a `ploomber-cloud.json` with your project's info.
-For example, if my app ID is `cool-tree-1860` and I'm deploying a `docker` app:
+4. Generate a ploomber-cloud.json file with your project's information.

+For example, if your app ID is `cool-tree-1860` and you're deploying a Docker app, the `./cool-tree-1860/ploomber-cloud.json` file might look like this:

 ```json
 {